jamesvdinh/deepast/scrollprize.org/docs/35_segmentation.md

   - If necessary, repeat the process until you have a seed on each wrap.
   - Run vc_grow_seg_from_seed in expansion mode as detailed earlier in the tutorial

-The primary motivation for doing this is that if you run expansion mode on randomly created seeds, a significant portion of your compute time is spend expanding seeds into regions you might not care about, or expanding seeds along the case.
-While its generally true that if you leave expansion mode running long enough, it will fill the volume, this may take a while.
-It is also not possible for a seed to expand if the surface itself is not connected well to other surfaces -- it is not uncommon to miss large parts of wraps if you do not verify and manually seed.
+The primary motivation for doing this is that if you run expansion mode on randomly created seeds, a significant portion of your compute time is spent expanding seeds into regions you might not care about, or expanding seeds along the case.
+While it's generally true that if you leave expansion mode running long enough, it will fill the volume, this may take a while.
+It is also not possible for a seed to expand if the surface itself is not sufficiently connected to other surfaces -- it is not uncommon to miss large parts of wraps if you do not verify and manually seed.

 ```bash